Registered Nurse RN

 Make or buy a professional looking resume!
 The design of your resume is very important.
 You want to make sure it is pleasing to the eye, has color, organized neatly, and unique to you.

 You can create your own resume template or purchase a nice design that stands out among the competition.
 Resume templates are relatively inexpensive.
-Here are some resume templates with matching cover letters we have to $3.99.
-You receive 10 resumes and matching cover letters (instant download) which are customizable for you to enter your information.
+Here are some resume templates with matching cover letters and a job guide that will walk you through the job hunting process.

 Watch for misspelling or errors!
 Always proof-read and get someone to look at it as well.
 It is so embarrassing to misspell something on a resume and you don’t want to look unprofessional.